U.N. close to sanctions deal to slash North Korea export earnings: diplomats

 The March sanctions banned the 193 U.N. member states from importing North Korean coal, iron and iron ore unless such transactions were for "livelihood purposes" and would not generate revenue for Pyongyang's nuclear and missile programs.

-U.S. officials said China is now the only importer North Korean coal.
-After a fall in exports following the announcement of the March sanctions, North Korean exports of coal rose again and 2016 totals are expected to exceed those for last year, they said.
+U.S. officials said China is now the only importer of North Korean coal.
+After a fall in exports following the announcement of the March sanctions, North Korean coal exports rose again and 2016 totals are expected to exceed year-ago levels, they said.

-(Reporting by David Brunnstrom and Michelle Nichols; Editing by Lisa Shumaker)
+Reporting by David Brunnstrom, Michelle Nichols and Jack Kim; Editing by Lisa Shumaker and Himani Sarkar